 Definition of Efficient Equipment

-The high efficiency equipment is an ENERGY STAR two speed or variable speed residential pool pump for in-ground pools.
+The high efficiency equipment is a two speed or variable speed residential pool pump meeting the ENERGY STAR minimum qualifications for either in-ground or above ground pools.
+ENERGY STAR version 2.0 specification takes effect on January 1, 2019 and version 3.0 has an effective date of July 19, 2021.